This article was last updated April 13, 2021.

-Finally, the Modern Fertility Hormone Test measures the same fertility hormones that a doctor would test in a fertility clinic (for a fraction of the price) to help you understand how your fertility is changing over time.
+- The Modern Fertility Hormone Test measures the same fertility hormones that blood tests at a fertility clinic would (for a fraction of the price) to help you understand how your fertility is changing over time.
 The test gives you insight into the number of eggs you have and can help you identify red flag issues — like polycystic ovary syndrome (PCOS) or thyroid conditions — that could affect your reproductive health down the line.

 This article was written by Talia Shirazi and medically reviewed by Dr. Nataki Douglas, the Chair of the Modern Fertility Medical Advisory Board.